arangodb/docs/3.8/graph-analytics-custom-pregel.md

 Expects as first parameter a list of name-value-pairs.
 Both members of each pair are evaluated. `first` has to evaluate to a string.
-Declared names become visible at the first expr.The following expressions are then evaluated in a context where the named variables are assigned to their given values.
+Declared names become visible at the first `expr`.
+The following expressions are then evaluated in a context where the named variables are assigned to their given values.
 When evaluating the expression, `let` behaves like `seq`.